microsoft/nn-Meter/docs/builder/test_fusion_rules.md

         return True
 ```

 Note: all configuration value are feed into the operators by the param `config`, which gets data from `<workspace-path>/configs/ruletest_config.yaml`.
-Users should follow the same way to transfer parameters.
+Users should follow the same notation of configs to transfer parameters.
 If there is any new parameters needed in `config`, users should also add the parameter and set its value in `<workspace-path>/configs/ruletest_config.yaml`.

 ### Step 2: Create a Package for the Customized Operator